A Distributed Conductance Tester Without Global Information Collection: A Distributed Algorithm for Testing Conductance

-The implementation of (one step) of a separate set of random walks from each of the starting points in $Q$ is described in Algorithm~\ref{alg:moveOneStep}. when advancing the walks originating at a source $q \in Q$ by one step, we do not send the full trace of every random walk.
+When advancing the walks originating at a source $q \in Q$ by one step, we do not send the full trace of every random walk.
 Instead, for every source $q \in Q$, every vertex~$v \in V$ only sends a tuple $(q, k, i)$ to its neighbour $w$ indicating that $k$ random walks originating at~$q$ have chosen~$w$ as their destination in their~$i$th step.
 Since the size of $Q$ is constant with high enough probability, we will not have to send more than a constant number of such tuples on each edge.
 Moreover, each tuple can be encoded using $O(\log n)$ bits (given the values of parameters $\ell$ and $K$ specified in the sequel).
 Hence, we only communicate $O(\log n)$ bits per edge in any round with high probability.
-To make sure we do not congest any edge, we check the length of every message (see lines~\ref{lin:checkMessageLengthBegin} to~\ref{lin:checkMessageLengthEnd} of Algorithm~\ref{alg:moveOneStep}) before we send it.
+To ensure no congestion, we check the length of every message (Algorithm~\ref{alg:moveOneStep}: lines~\ref{lin:checkMessageLengthBegin} -~\ref{lin:checkMessageLengthEnd} ).
 If a message appears too large to send, we simply output \emph{Reject} on the host vertex and abort the algorithm.
 Note that the number of tuples we ever have to send along any edge is upper bounded by $|Q|$ and $|Q| \le 5500\epsilon$, with probability at least $1 - e^{-23}$.
 Therefore, we may rarely abort the algorithm before completing the execution of the random walks.
 If that happens, then the probability of accepting an $\alpha$-conductor is slightly reduced.
 Hence the following observation follows: \begin{observation} Algorithm~\ref{alg:disttester} rejects an $\alpha$-conductor due to congestion with probability at most~$e^{-23}$. \end{observation}

 We set the required parameters of Algorithm~\ref{alg:disttester} as follows: \begin{itemize} \item the number of walks $K = 2m^2$, \item the length of each walk $\ell = \frac{32}{\alpha^2} \log n$ \item the rejection threshold for vertex $v \in V$, $\thresholdCount_v = m\cdot\degree(v)\cdot(1+2 n^{-1/4})$. \end{itemize}